TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GitHub/Index.rst

 How to Find a GitHub Repository
 ===============================

+The source for every manual on docs.typo3.org (for example this manual :ref:`start` or :ref:`t3coreapi:start`) is contained in a GitHub repository.

+In the repository, you can find the source files, but also the issues and pull requests.

 The repositories of the official manuals are all included in the organization `TYPO3-Documentation <https://github.com/TYPO3-Documentation>`__.